Wave packets, "negative times" and the elephant in the room: Conclusions

-Spurious controversies may arise if one uses the position of the transmitted peak hoping to deduce the duration spent by the particle inside the interferometer.
-It is, however, obvious there is neither \e{superluminal behaviour}, or the possibility of \e{time travel} where $\t_{inside}$ in Eq.(\ref{e2}) turns negative.
-The simple reason is that that the particle is perfectly able to arrive at the same time in the same place in a perfectly pedestrian manner, i.e., if the same initial state propagates through just one arm, at a purely subliminal velocity $v$.
+Spurious controversies may arise if one relies on the position of the transmitted peak hoping to deduce the duration spent by the particle inside the interferometer.
+It is, however, obvious that there is neither \e{superluminal behaviour}, or the possibility of \e{time travel} where $\t_{inside}$ in Eq.(\ref{e2}) turns negative.
+The simple reason is that the particle is perfectly able to arrive at the same time in the same place in a perfectly pedestrian manner, i.e., if the same initial state propagates through just one arm, at a purely subliminal velocity $v$.
 It is comforting, although not necessary for our argument, to note that the corresponding probability is reduced, whenever both arms of the interferometer are engaged, and the rest of the particles are re-directed towards the other detector $D_2$.

-We note further that at the centre of controversy is quantum interference or, more precisely, the Uncertainty Principle.
+We note further that at the centre of the controversy is quantum interference or, more precisely, the Uncertainty Principle.
 The Principle forbids revealing the path travelled by a particle without destroying interference between the paths in the process \cite{FeynL}.
 Similarly, with the interference intact, it does not allow one to combine the durations spent in each arm into a single meaningful duration, describing the passage when both arm are available to the particle.

 This is, in a nutshell, the tunnelling time problem.
-It is easy to show \cite{DSE}, \cite{NOT} that in the case of a potential barrier the transmitted state is given by a similar superposition of various copies of the freely propagating wave packet, subjected to various spatial delays.
-Because of destructive interference, the tunnelling amplitude is small, although individual terms in the superposition are not.
+It is easy to show \cite{DSE}, \cite{NOT} that in the case of a potential barrier the transmitted state is given by a similar superposition of various copies of the freely propagating wave packet, subjected to various spatial delays. {\r Such a situation could potentially be simulated by a cascade of nested MZIs \cite{cascade}.} Because of destructive interference, the tunnelling amplitude is small, although individual terms in the superposition are not.
 The two-way analogue studied here captures the main features of the phenomenon, and we expect most of the above conclusions to apply also in the case of tunnelling.
 It is difficult to imagine, given the simplicity of our example, how a further explanation can be given to such a basic destructive interference phenomenon.